oht505/Data_Extraction_and_Defense_in_Large_Language_Models/README.md

 You can then feed this file into the categorization script to analyze memorized content.

-> Tip: If you run the script multiple times with the same model, outputs will overwrite the previous 'results_<model>.txt' file unless renamed.
+> Tip: If you run the script multiple times with the same model, outputs will overwrite the previous 'results_model.txt' file unless renamed.

 ---